isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 ---
 #### 1986 to 1996: Rebounding into a Decade of Growth

 The 1985 recession was a painful but important reminder that Singapore could not afford to stand still.
-The growth we saw prior to the recession was flagging, as resource constraints and the diminishing returns of investment had started to kick in.
+Moreover, the growth we saw prior to the recession had started to flagging due to resource constraints and the diminishing returns of investment.

 Change was necessary.

-The challenge for our economy were clear: could we restructure the economy in order to capture new opportunities while staying ahead of the competition which was emerging from other fast-industrialising economies such as Malaysia, South Korea and Taiwan?
+But could Singapore restructure the economy in order to capture new opportunities, and stay ahead of the competition from other fast-industrialising economies, including Malaysia, South Korea and Taiwan?

 Change came in the form of new directions and creating different engines of growth.
 One was to diversify Singapore’s economy by developing multiple areas of growth.
 Another was to expand our presence overseas.
 These efforts fortified resilience in the economy and created buffers to mitigate future downturns.